-Generic name Available Formulations Route Usual Recommended Frequency Comments Patiromer Powder for suspension Oral Once daily with or without food Administer at least 3 hrs before or 3 hrs after other oral medications.
-Sodium polystyrene sulfonate Powder for suspension; suspension Oral; rectal (enema) Oral: 1 to 4 times daily Rectal: Every 6 hours Administer at least 3 hrs before or 3 hrs after other oral medications.
-Patients with gastroparesis may require a 6 hr separation.
-Sodium zirconium cyclosilicate Powder for suspension Oral Starting dose is 10 g administered 3 times a day for up to 48 hours; for maintenance, recommended dose is 10 g once daily Other oral medications should be administered at least 2 hours before or 2 hours after sodium zirconium cyclosilicate
+Generic name Available Formulations Route Usual Recommended Frequency Comments patiromer Powder for suspension Oral Once daily with or without food Administer at least 3 hours before or 3 hours after other oral medications.
+Do not administer in its dry form. sodium polystyrene sulfonate Powder for suspension; suspension Oral; rectal (enema) Oral: 1 to 4 times daily Rectal: Every 6 hours Administer at least 3 hours before or 3 hours after other oral medications.
+Patients with gastroparesis may require a 6-hour separation. sodium zirconium cyclosilicate Powder for suspension Oral Starting dose is 10 g administered 3 times daily for up to 48 hours; for maintenance, recommended dose is 10 g once daily or 5 g once daily on non- dialysis days for hemodialysis patients Other oral medications should be administered at least 2 hours before or 2 hours after sodium zirconium cyclosilicate.